Whatever your housing need, there’s support to help you. You might need some help to:

 - find somewhere to live.

 - move home if where you’re living is no longer suitable for you.

-- get support to keep your tenancy or your own home if you’re struggling to manage things like sorting your bills or paying your rent.
+- get support to keep up your tenancy or remain in your own home if you need help to manage things like sorting your bills or paying your rent.

-- get support if you’re struggling to remain independent at home.
+- get support to remain independent at home.

 - resolve an issue with your landlord.

 - resolve a neighbour dispute.